How to publish a dataset

 The summary should give a brief description of the dataset that allows potential users to determine if it is useful for their needs.
 The key information is what has been measured, where, when, and for what purpose.

 Supplemental information about your dataset should be added as appropriate.
-Where applicable, the summary should include brief statements on the following information (in order of priority):
+Where applicable, the summary should include brief statements on the following (in order of priority):

 Details on parameters measured and instruments used